 📍”A Handshake is not just a courteous gesture.
 It is also a closing tool.”

 This may be modified but this will never be totally omitted in every sales encounter.
-Bridging hands is a relationship fundamental.
-Discover more of this secret HERE.
+Discover more the art of bridging hands HERE.

 📍 “Cordial gestures are not simply for being hospitable.
 It is also a decoy for control.”